nihzh/nihzh.github.io/docs/Edinburgh/Computer Security.md

 `Set-Cookie`

 Cookie policy shares the same main domain
-SOP different sub-somain shoule be viewed as different origins and isolated
+SOP different sub-domain should be viewed as different origins and isolated

 `HTTPOnly`: if enabled scripting languages cannot accessing or manipulating the cookie, can prevent GA from accessing cookies set by `example.com`